WoutCl/Darth-Jefke/README.md

-This repository is only a reorganisation of the repository of [Slimbie](https://github.com/Slimbie/Line-follow-robot-school-project)
+This repository is a structural reorganization of [Slimbie's project](https://github.com/Slimbie/Line-follow-robot-school-project)